-The 2014 Town & Country has seating for seven across three rows.
+The 2015 Chrysler Town & Country minivan has seating for seven across three rows.
 The second row consists of two captain's chairs and the third row is a 3-passenger bench.
-Both rear rows feature Chrysler's ingenious Stow 'n Go Seating and Storage system that enable the seats to fold entirely into the floor, resulting in a flat cargo area.
-The 3rd-row seats can also be flipped outward for tailgating.
+Both rear rows feature Chrysler's ingenious Stow 'n Go system that enables the seats to fold into the floor to create a flat cargo area.
+The 3rd-row seats can be flipped outward when the car is parked for tailgating.
 Premium touches include soft-touch trim, chrome-trimmed instrumentation and standard leather on the first two rows.
-The standard power front seats are supportive yet supple, and top-line trims have power-adjustable pedals that enable drivers of various heights to find a better fit.
+The top-line version includes power-adjustable pedals to enable drivers of various heights to find a better fit.

-If you haven't driven a Town & Country since its 2011 revamp, we recommend some time behind the wheel.
-The improved suspension offers excellent road manners, and when combined with precise steering and minimal body roll equates to a velvety ride.
-Chrysler's highly respected 3.6-liter Pentastar V6 has power in reserve and can easily move a fully-loaded Limited model.
-The engine and 6-speed automatic transmission work fairly seamlessly, never feeling overburdened or indecisive, and the dash-mounted gear selector is easy to master.
-The minivan is quiet enough to make conversation easy among passengers in all three rows.
-Faults are few in Chrysler's upscale people mover, but among them are a touch-screen audio system that requires quite a reach and a somewhat-wide turning radius that makes the Town & Country feel less nimble in parking lots, especially when compared to the Honda Odyssey and Toyota Sienna.
+It's been a few years since the Town & Country was revamped, but this premium minivan's road demeanor holds up well.
+The suspension is especially notable and combined with the 7-passenger minivan's precise steering and minimal body roll, translates to a comfortable ride.
+The sole engine choice, Chrysler's lauded 3.6-liter Pentastar V6, has power in reserve and can easily move a fully loaded model.
+The Town & Country's engine and 6-speed automatic transmission work fairly seamlessly, never feeling overburdened or indecisive, and the dash-mounted gear selector is easy to master.
+Chrysler's minivan is quiet enough to make conversation easy across all three rows.
+Among this 7-passenger minivan's few faults are a touch-screen audio system that requires quite a reach and a somewhat-wide turning radius that makes the Town & Country feel less nimble in parking lots, especially when compared to the Honda Odyssey and Toyota Sienna.

 Under the Hood

-A 3.6-liter Pentastar V6 paired with a 6-speed automatic transmission is the sole drivetrain offered on the 2014 Chrysler Town & Country.
-The Pentastar is easily Chrysler’s most enjoyable V6 to date and leads the class in terms of horsepower.
-All Town & Country models are front-wheel drive (the Toyota Sienna is the only current minivan to offer all-wheel drive).
-When equipped with the Trailer-tow Prep package, Chrysler's minivan can pull up to 3,600 pounds.
+All models of the 2015 Town & Country are front-wheel drive and use a 3.6-liter Pentastar V6 paired with a 6-speed automatic transmission.
+The Pentastar is easily Chrysler’s most enjoyable V6 to date and with 283 horsepower it leads the class.
+When equipped with the Trailer-tow Prep Package, Chrysler's minivan can pull up to 3,600 pounds.
 In addition to accepting regular unleaded gasoline, the Town & Country's engine is Flex Fuel-compatible, meaning it can run on a combination of gasoline and E85 ethanol.

 283 horsepower @ 6,400 rpm